zttzhu/Marketing-Mix-Modeling/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is open source and available under the MIT License.

-## 👤 Author

-Marketing Data Science Team

 ## 🙏 Acknowledgments

 - Inspired by Facebook's Robyn methodology